atesfet/doc_pet_stanford/index.rst

 2 Download and install `dcm2niix <https://github.com/rordenlab/dcm2niix>`_

+3 Download and install `MATLAB <https://www.mathworks.com/?s_tid=gn_logo>`_

-3 Understand the basics of `PET imaging <http://mriquestions.com/what-is-asl.html>`_
+4 Understand the basics of `PET imaging <https://www.radiologyinfo.org/en/info.cfm?pg=pet>`_

-4 Able to visualize PET neuroimaging data in NIfTI format
+5 Able to visualize PET neuroimaging data in NIfTI format

 Sample Data
 -----------

-We will use a sample dataset of a healthy volunteer collected by a GE 3T MRI system.
-The dataset includes a T1 weighted structural image and an ASL image acquired using GE's PET/MRI system.
-This dataset can be downloaded here.
+We will use a sample dataset of a healthy volunteer collected by a GE 3T PET/MRI system.
+The dataset includes a T1 weighted structural image and PET images acquired using GE's PET/MRI system.
+This dataset can be downloaded `here <https://github.com/mosszhaodphil/doc_pet_stanford/tree/master/data>`_.

 Content